-If you don’t go all the way to Langar doing it the public way then don’t worry just make sure you get to Yamchun Fortress which is around halfway up the Wakhan Corridor.
+If you don’t go all the way to Langar doing it the public way then don’t worry, just make sure you get to Yamchun Fortress which is around halfway up the Wakhan Valley.

 The Ultimate Road Trip On The Pamir Highway